Star Formation and Chemical Enrichment in Protoclusters: Methods

 \subsection{Chemical Evolution Model}

 In our simulations, we use a simple stellar population (SSP) approximation that treats each star particle as a stellar cluster following an initial mass function (IMF) with the same age and same metallicity.
 The evolution of a star depends on its mass.
-The massive stars eject heavy elements into the ISM and inter-galactic medium (IGM) as \SNII, and intermediate- and low-mass stars eject heavy elements during SNe Ia and AGB phase.
-Therefore, the type of ejected elements and the ejection times are different for each stellar phase.
-Using the {\sc CELib} library \citep{Saitoh16,Saitoh17}, we can follow the mass loss from stellar particles by \SNII, SNe Ia, and AGB stars for a given IMF, stellar age, and metallicity-dependent yield.
+The massive stars eject heavy elements into the interstellar medium (ISM) and inter-galactic medium (IGM) as {\SNII}, and intermediate- and low-mass stars eject heavy elements during SN Ia and AGB phase.
+Therefore, each stellar phase has different types of ejected elements and ejection times.
+Using the CELib library \citep{Saitoh16,Saitoh17}, we can follow the mass loss from stellar particles by {\SNII}, SN Ia, and AGB stars for a given IMF, stellar age, and metallicity-dependent yield.